This is a list of all education teaching and learning courses. For more information, see Teaching and Learning.

 EDTL:4153 Gifted and General Education Collaboration1 s.h.

 Need for differentiated learning experiences throughout the school day for gifted students; how classroom teachers and gifted/talented resource teacher collaborate to provide appropriate instructional services to gifted students; collaborative models, planning process, and recommendations for both direct and indirect services.
-Requirements: access to the Internet.
+Requirements: internet access.

 EDTL:4171 Diversity and Exceptionalities in Literacy Instruction3 s.h.